itsmepvr/DevInitiate/README.md

 Automate the boring stuff of creating a project with one line of command.
 * Creates a project folder in specified parent folder.
+* Create repository in github with the project name.
 * Opens the project in vscode editor.

 ### Install: